 Fragment of the model exhibited in the museum

 Kriegsmarine Coastal Defensive Complex Graf Spee

 After entering the large car park, visitors must pass between two former concrete gatehouses that are sure to intrigue them.
 They were not part of the site but came from Brest where they kept access to an anti-aircraft battery near the Arsenal.
 Each has three loopholes through which the sentinel, well protected by an enormous thickness of concrete, could repel an attack.
 Forgotten among rubble, they were recovered a few weeks before the museum opened.

 Similarly, on the lawn, there is a real 1944 landing craft.
-We can imagine the soldiers crammed together and hidden at the bottom in order to shelter from the shots behind the thick metal hull before being washed up on the beach.
+One imagines the IMs crammed and buried in the bottom to shelter from the gunfire behind the metal disembarcation gate and the fragile plywood hull before beaching.

 As soon as you enter the reception room, a first window gives an overview of the richness of the military elements displayed below.
 These are collectibles worthy of a Prévert style inventory from the various armies that fought in the West.

 As soon as the visitor has left the ticket office, he sinks into the depths of this super-bunker.
 It reaches the lower level, type M151, reserved for the German garrison cantonment of this command post.
 A sign reminds us of the motto: "Five minutes before the hour, it's the soldier's punctuality".